| |

 units of k and less units of L or more L and less k therefore in long run the

 firm in curve variable costs.
+LONG

 RUN AVERAGE COST: LRAC